charlesztt/charlesztt-tools-libsvm-macosx-matlab-compiled/README.md

 Then you scroll down to the button, you can see the session for "maci64" architecture.
 You can notice that in the CC and CXX variables, there is a "-4.2" tail.
 Just delete them, leaving them "gcc" and "g++".

 Wait, did you notice the SDKROOT='/Developer/SDKs/MacOSX10.6.sdk'?
 Yes, that's another problem, Apple is really a bad boy, they hide the SDKs in the Xcode Application, very very deep inside.
-So you have to explore something, on my machine it is like this SDKROOT='/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.6.sdk', you can use Terminal to follow the path and confirm whether it really contains a "usr" folder, and in this usr folder you will see "gcc" in the bin and some header files in the "include"; you can also change "10.6.sdk" to "10.7.sdk", or maybe "10.8.sdk" in the near future.
+So you have to explore something, on my machine it is like this SDKROOT='/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.8.sdk', you can use Terminal to follow the path and confirm whether it really contains a "usr" folder, and in this usr folder you will see "gcc" in the bin and some header files in the "include".

+Please note that you should choose SDK according to the version of OS X or (Mac OS X) or at least, the SDK contained in your SDK folder (on 10.7 we can see SDK of 10.6 and 10.7, on 10.8 we can see SDK of 10.7 and 10.8).
 Then save it, revoke the writing priority.

 	chmod a-w mexopts.sh